ychirag706/Python_Projects/README.md

 # Python_Projects

-# This repository is for my all python proects
+# This repository is for my all python projects